About ADS Institute

 The Solution:

-The ADS Institute for Dental Safety and Science
+ADS Institute for Dental Safety and Science

 With the closure of the CDC Division of Oral Health, a trusted source for infection prevention guidance was lost.
-The ADS Institute for Dental Safety and Science was established to ensure dental safety remains a priority—continuing the development and dissemination of up-to-date, evidence-based recommendations for thousands of dental health care professionals and protecting patients everywhere.
+The ADS Institute for Dental Safety and Science was established to ensure dental safety remains a priority—continuing the development and dissemination of up-to-date, evidence-informed recommendations for thousands of dental health care professionals and protecting patients everywhere.

 Our Unique Role & Why It Matters